maxbogo/mcp-fortunecookie/readme.md

 npm run build
 ```

-## Plug into Claude Desktop
+### Step 3: Plug into Claude Desktop and Cline

-Add the following configuration to your Claude Desktop settings:
+Add the following configuration to your Claude Desktop or Cline settings:

 ```json
 {